 The good news is with Gov. Ron DeSantis focusing much of his political energy on water issues, lawmakers are following that lead.

 “Many of the needs of Southwest Florida match Florida’s needs,” said state Rep. Tommy Gregory.
-The Lakewood Ranch Republican said the issues his constituents care most about line up well with overall tone of session.
+The Lakewood Ranch Republican said the issues his constituents care most about line up well with the overall tone of Session.
 Researching ways to preserve the environment.
 Preparing roads for future growth patterns.
 All of it connects to DeSantis’ agenda and that of leadership in both chambers.
-It’s just making sure Southwest Florida gets a good share of the resoruces and attention associated with those goals
+It’s just making sure Southwest Florida gets a good share of the resources and attention associated with those goals